snollygolly/feedboard/README.md

 * [Slack](https://api.slack.com/outgoing-webhooks) (outgoing webhooks)
 * [Taiga](http://taigaio.github.io/taiga-doc/dist/webhooks.html) _(WIP, not fully implemented yet)_

+__Feedboard__ also supports RSS feeds which will be displayed on the right side of the screen.
+This can be enabled by adding the feeds to the config file.

 ## Requirements
 * [Node.js](https://nodejs.org/en/) (Version 5 and up recommended)
 * [Bower](http://bower.io/)